Kungsbacka/ResourceManager/README.md

 Resource Manager is a tool for creating and managing user resources.
 It can currently:
 * Create mailboxes - both on-prem and in Office 365
-* Enable Office 365 sync and set licenses
+* Enable Office 365 sync and set license
-* Enable Skype on-prem
-* Create home folders
 * Create SAML identities

 Just like Lifecycle Manager, Resource Manager is built specifically for Kungsbacka kommun and is not meant for general use.